entando/entando-docs/vuepress/docs/next/tutorials/getting-started/azure-install.md

 # Installation on Azure Kubernetes Service (AKS)

 The steps below walk you through installing the Entando Platform in an Azure Kubernetes Services (AKS) cluster.
-This is the process.

 - [Create a single AKS cluster](#cluster-setup)
 - [Install NGINX as an ingress controller](#deploy-nginx-ingress-controller)